outofmbufs/pidcontrol/README.md

 ### EventPrint

-This is a trivially-simply modifier that will print out events as they occur.
-It can be very helpful in debugging and also for learning about how the event system works when writing a custom PIDModifier.
+This is a trivially-simple modifier that will print out events as they occur.
+It can be helpful in debugging and also for learning about how the event system works when writing a custom PIDModifier.

 Example: